 With respect to non-corporate U.S. Holders, certain dividends received from a qualified foreign corporation may be subject to a reduced capital gains tax rate rather than the marginal tax rates generally applicable to ordinary income.
-A non-U.S. corporation (other than a corporation that is classified as a PFIC for the taxable year in which the dividend is paid or in the preceding taxable year) generally will be treated as a qualified foreign corporation (i) if it is eligible for the benefits of a comprehensive tax treaty with the U.S. that includes an exchange of information program or (ii) with respect to any dividend it pays on stock which is readily tradable on an established securities market in the U.S. We expect that our ADSs, which we have received approval to list on the Nasdaq Global Select Market, will be readily tradable on an established securities market in the U.S. Since we do not expect our Class A ordinary shares to be listed on an established securities market, we do not believe that dividends we pay on our Class A ordinary shares that are not represented by ADSs will meet the conditions required for the reduced capital gains tax rate.
+A non-U.S. corporation (other than a corporation that is classified as a PFIC for the taxable year in which the dividend is paid or in the preceding taxable year) generally will be treated as a qualified foreign corporation (i) if it is eligible for the benefits of a comprehensive tax treaty with the U.S. that includes an exchange of information program or (ii) with respect to any dividend it pays on stock which is readily tradable on an established securities market in the U.S. We expect that our ADSs, which we have applied to list on the Nasdaq Global Select Market, will be readily tradable on an established securities market in the U.S. Since we do not expect our Class A ordinary shares to be listed on an established securities market, we do not believe that dividends we pay on our Class A ordinary shares that are not represented by ADSs will meet the conditions required for the reduced capital gains tax rate.
 There can be no assurance that our ADSs will be considered readily tradable on an established securities market in later years.
-Non-corporate U.S. Holders of our ADSs that do not meet a minimum holding period requirement will not be eligible for the reduced capital gain tax rate with respect to our dividends regardless of our status as a qualified foreign corporate U.S. Holders of the Treaty.
-Dividends we pay on our ADSs or Class A ordinary shares to non-corporate U.S. Holders of the traation"), we may be eligible for the benefits of the Treaty.
-Dividends we pay on our ADSs or Class A ordinary shares to non-corporate U.S. Holders during the course of a taxable year during which we are eligible for the lengible for the reduced capital gains tax rate, in the case of Class A ordinary shares regardless of they are represented by our ADSs.
-You should consult your own
+Non-corporate U.S. Holders of our ADSs that do not meet a minimum holding period requirement will not be eligible for the reduced capital gain tax rate with respect to our dividends gradeless of our status as qualified foreign corporate U.S. Holders during the availability of the reduced capital gains tax rate for dividends paid which we are eligible for the reduced to be a PRC resident enterprise under PRC tax law (see "Taxation-People's Republic of China Taxation"), we may be eligible for the benefits of the Treaty.
+Dividends we pay on our ADSs or Class A ordinary shares to non-corporate U.S. Holders during the cavable year during which we are eligible for such benefits would be eligible for the reduced capital gains tax rate, in the case of Cl